anonymousForStudy/AAE-DRL/README.md

 ```bash
 python benchmark_clf_main.py --rf_clf=True --unaug_dataset
 ```

 On another note, we provided the code for the Optuna trials in the clfs/clf_optim.py file.
+Accordingly, ou can change the parameters of each classifier in the clfs/benchmark_classification.py file

 *Options*
 - --features: default="ds_org.csv" : equivalent of --dataset_file ; refer to the dataset generated
 - --unaug_dataset : action = "store_true" : use unaugmented dataset, if not specified then augmented dataset